owfm/owfm.me/posts/developer-experience.md

 ### Selected projects:

+- **Trade Execution Platform**: Primary developer on the base metal team's flagship trade execution project.
+This project will afford in-house traders as well as clients direct access to market price and trade execution facility, from within our enterprise micro-frontend platform.
+I was responsible for making a basic POC production-ready, including a large re-write of the main Java backend service, a fully-responsive and accessible redesign of the trading widget, and full-stack design and implementation of a separate "activity log" widget.

+1. Java
+1. Typescript
+1. Lightstreamer
+1. FIX protocol
+1. React
+1. Kafka

-- **Credit Optimisation Tool**: A data exploration tool built in React/Typescript, with an express backend service acting as a cache/query layer.
+- **Credit Optimisation Tool**: A data exploration and visualisation tool built in React/Typescript, with an express backend service acting as a cache/query layer.
 The tool affords front-office staff excellent visibility of their client accounts, allowing them to explore allocation of credit lines in comparison with revenue via a rich search, aggregation and filtering interface.
 The first phase release of this tool has been hugely successful, and I was asked to present it the CEO and executive committee as a potential strategic tool to be expanded and rolled out to other business lines.

 1. React / Express
 1. Typescript